matlink/gplaycli/README.md

 - python-clint for progress bar -> `pip install clint`

 If you want to use your own Google credentials, simply change them in the `credentials.conf` file with your own settings.
-If you want to generate androidID, see https://github.com/nviennot/android-checkin/, otherwise you could either use the given one (default) or use one of your devices ID.
+If you want to generate androidID, see https://github.com/nviennot/android-checkin/ or https://github.com/Akdeniz/google-play-crawler, otherwise you could either use the given one (default) or use one of your devices ID.